-Contract Selection Process
+Operator Contract Selection Process

 On October 25, 2021, the City of Chula Vista issued a Request for Proposals ("RFP"), seeking a contractor to operate the Shelter.
+At that time, the City received three proposals, ultimately selecting Kingdom Cause dba CityNet ("City Net") via Resolution No. 2022-097 on May 3, 2022.
+The operator has been in place operating the Village pursuing and accomplishing the goals of the City.
+As the contract is set to expire, the City issued another RFP on March 21, 2025 to seek proposals from experienced providers.
 The RFP was posted and made available on the PlanetBids website.

-At the RFP closing November 12, 2021, three proposals were received.
+At the RFP closing on April 11, 2025, two proposals were received.
 A review was conducted of all proposals determined to be responsive and a source selection committee (inclusive of City staff, a non-profit community representative and a Housing Advisory Commission commissioner with expertise in homeless services) evaluated, scored and ranked the responses based on the following criteria: